opulencephp/docs/http-basics.md

   2. [Responses](#responses)

 <h2 id="introduction">Introduction</h2>
-Http (website) applications are the most common types of applications created with Opulence.
-They make it easy to handle Http requests, perform business logic, render views, and send Http responses back to the user.
-Opulence uses a powerful, yet simple way of building your Http applications - MVC (Model, View, and Controller).
+HTTP (website) applications are the most common types of applications created with Opulence.
+They make it easy to handle HTTP requests, perform business logic, render views, and send HTTP responses back to the user.
+Opulence uses a powerful, yet simple way of building your HTTP applications - MVC (Model, View, and Controller).
 MVC is a programming architecture that separates your models from your views from your controllers.
 This allows you to swap any component of your application without affecting the rest.
 For example, you might decide to give your website a facelift.
 Doing so should really only affect the views in your application.
 By strictly following the MVC architecture, you can redesign your website without having to worry much at all about the backend.

 <h2 id="models">Models</h2>